 Toe-Biter, Electric-Light Bug, Alligator-Tick; people have come up with many names for the fascinating critter.
 It’s actual name is perhaps the most boring—the Giant Water Bug.
 They are the largest of the ‘true bugs’ and belong to the Belostomatidae family of insects.

 That adorable creature is none other than a Ringtail, Bassariscus astutus.
 No, not like a lemur—though the resemblance is uncanny.

 27 years ago, Alan Emtage, a student at McGill University in Montreal, developed Archie, the very first search engine.
 That was just the beginning.
-Somewhere along the way, a symbiotic relationship developed … Continue reading Search with Ecosia, Save the World
+Somewhere along the way, a symbiotic relationship developed between these continually developing search engines, advertisers, and users which has blossomed into something like we’ve never seen before.
+Search engines, marketing, and the lives of…… Continue reading Search with Ecosia, Save the World